phytoporg/riot.gol.2/README.md

         └── test_main.cpp
 ```

 My goal with the overall approach to the problem was to try something different from [my last stab at this](https://github.com/phytoporg/riot.gol) and implement a few ideas loosely inspired by chapters 17 and 18 in [Michael Abrash's Graphics Programming Black Book](http://www.jagregory.com/abrash-black-book/).
-Chiefly: using a lookup table to drive cell state transitions, and only updating cells in each generation which require updating.
+Chiefly: using a lookup table to drive cell state transitions, and only visiting cells in each generation which require updating.

 The LUT creation and usage can be found in `GOLGrid`.
-Updating cells is done by only tracking live cells and any dead cells which may neighbor them.
-During each generation, dead and neighborless cells are retired from storage.
+Updating cells is done by visting live cells and any dead cells which may neighbor them.
+During each generation, dead and neighborless cells are retired from storage; cells which die or come to life propagate the appropriate changes to their neighbors.

 ## Test strategy